zuxbrt/movies-rest-api/README.md

 ```

 In order to test CORS, you can do the following:
-- comment the first **'allowed_origins'** line and remove the comment for **'allowed_origins'** below
+- comment the second value in the **'allowed_origins'** array
 - run command **php artisan config:cache** so that the changed CORS config is applied to the application
 - host the application on desired *APP_URL*
 - host another instance of the application by running command: **php artisan serve --port=8080**
-- open URL of the another instance of the application in browser to test the CORS via simple form (via XMLHttpRequest)
+- open URL of the another instance of the application in browser
+- use form to test access to the application from another port

 ## Caching
 ```